1986 FBI Miami shootout: Shootout

 Platt's actions at this moment in the fight have been debated.
 A civilian witness described Platt leaving the car, walking almost 20 feet and firing at Mireles three times at close range.
-Mireles does not remember this happening.
-Officer Heckman does not remember Platt leaving the Grogan/Dove car.
-Risner and Orrantia, observing from the other side of the street, stated that they did not see Platt leave the car and fire at Mireles.
+Mireles does not remember this happening, and neither does Heckman, Risner, and Orrantia, who were observing from the other side of the street.
 However, it is known for certain that Platt pulled Matix's Dan Wesson revolver at some point and fired three rounds.

-Platt attempted to start the Grogan/Dove car.
+Platt attempted to start Grogan and Dove's car.
 Mireles drew his .357 Magnum revolver, moved parallel to the street and then directly toward Platt and Matix.
-Mireles fired six rounds at the suspects.
+Mireles fired six rounds at the suspects, fatally wounding them both and ending the gunfight.
 The first round missed, hitting the back of the front seat.
 The second hit the driver's side window post and fragmented, with one small piece hitting Platt in the scalp.
 The third hit Matix in the face, and fragmented in two, with neither piece causing a serious wound.
 The fourth hit Matix in the face next to his right eye socket, traveled downward through the facial bones into the neck, where it entered the spinal column and severed the spinal cord.
-The fifth hit Matix in the face, penetrated the jaw bone and neck and came to rest by the spinal column.
+The fifth hit Matix in the face, penetrated the jawbone and neck and came to rest by the spinal column.
 Mireles reached the driver's side door, extended his revolver through the window, and fired his sixth shot at Platt.
-The bullet penetrated Platt's chest and bruised the spinal cord, ending the gunfight.
+The bullet penetrated Platt's chest and bruised the spinal cord.

-The shootout involved 10 people; two suspects and eight FBI agents.
-Of the 10, only one, Special Agent Manauzzi, did not fire any shots (his firearm was thrown from the car in the initial collision), while only one, Special Agent Risner, was able to emerge from the battle without a wound.
-The incident lasted under five minutes yet approximately 145 shots were exchanged.
+The shootout involved ten people: two suspects and eight FBI agents.
+Of the ten, only one, Special Agent Manauzzi, did not fire any shots (his firearm was thrown from the car in the initial collision), and only one, Special Agent Risner, was able to emerge from the battle without a wound.
+The incident lasted under five minutes and approximately 145 shots were exchanged.
 Toxicology tests showed that the abilities of Platt and Matix to fight through multiple traumatic gunshot wounds and continue to battle and attempt to escape were not achieved through any chemical means.
 Both of their bodies were drug-free at the time of their deaths.